bahmutov/bahmutov.github.io/bio.md

 ## short version

 Gleb Bahmutov is a JavaScript ninja, image processing expert, and software quality fanatic.
-During the day Gleb is making the web a better place as VP of Engineering at [Cypress.io](https://www.cypress.io/).
+During the day Gleb is making the web a better place as a Distinguished Engineer at [Cypress.io](https://www.cypress.io/).
 At night he is fighting software bugs and blogs about it at https://glebbahmutov.com/blog/.

 You can follow him and his work [@bahmutov](https://twitter.com/bahmutov)